-Here is one of my earlier Christian poems told in the form of a story.
+Here is one of my earlier Christian poems told in the form of a story or allegory.
 Perhaps it will cause someone else to think about what road they are on in life: the Broad Way or the Narrow Way.
 If you are not sure you what road you are on, please make sure you are on the Narrow Road by trusting in the Lord Jesus Christ alone for salvation.

 The Road – Part One

 The Rearview Mirror

 There’s a little Narrow Road that leads to life.

 You drive on past and say, “This is nice.

 Shifting gears, you speed on past the Narrow Gate.

 Down this winding Highway;